razzius/fish-functions/README.md

 </h3>

 Change directory like `cd`.
 Autocompletion that automatically expands child directories.
-Automatically dereferences symlinks like `cd -P`.
+Automatically dereferences symlinks using `cd -P`.

 [Completion](completions/change-dir.fish): recursively expands child directories if the parent only has 1 child.